thebes2/Submission-Manager/README.md

 2. Run `init.sh` to initialize folders and configurations.
 3. Executables placed inside the folder `submit` will be run against all input cases in `input` and the output will appear in `output`.
 They will be removed after being run to prevent the same program from being run multiple times.
 4. Place an executable inside the folder `grade` for determining which output file is the best solution so far.
 This executable should accept two arguments: the paths of the two output files to be compared and should return `0` if the second output should be kept and any return any non-zero value if the first output should be kept.
+5. You may need to run `find . -type f -exec chmod 755 {} \;` to allow the shell scripts to be executed.

 ### Local Machine